openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

     # duration, defaults to 10s, time interval between write requests
     interval: 10s
     # integer, defaults to 1000.
+    # Maximum number of gNMI messages waiting to be converted into metrics.
+    # The queue is shared by all targets using this output.
+New messages are
+    # dropped and counted when the queue is full.
+    input-buffer-size: 1000
+    # integer, defaults to 1000.
     # Buffer size for time series to be sent to the remote system.
     # metrics are sent to the remote system every `.interval` or when the buffer is full.
 Whichever one is reached first.
     buffer-size: 1000